 Fetal circulation must meet the needs of the fetus with the maternal placental supply, as it cannot rely on pulmonary respiration.
 It must also adapt rapidly to postnatal conditions.
 While the heart begins contracting in a coordinated manner at the end of week 4, resulting in directed blood flow, development of the fetal circulation extends up to week 9.
 In fetal circulation, delivery of oxygenated blood and clearance of deoxygenated blood follows the route described below.

-Third bypass pathway: The ductus arteriosus connects the pulmonary trunk with the aorta and conducts most of the blood directly from the right ventricle to the aorta, bypassing the lungs.
+- Third bypass pathway: The ductus arteriosus connects the pulmonary trunk with the aorta and conducts most of the blood directly from the right ventricle to the aorta, bypassing the lungs because of the increased pulmonary artery resistance.

 Because of high resistance in the pulmonary trunk, pressure on the right side of the circulation is on average higher than that on the left side.